kanukolanub/Elastic-Security-SIEM/README.md

 ## Overview

-This repository contains a project where in we use security solution built on the Elastic Search platform known as Elastic Security offered by Elastic.
+This repository contains an overview of how to use Elastic Security a security solution built on the Elastic Search platform offered by Elastic to detect alerts generated when an adversary conducts a nmap scan on Kali Linux (Ubuntu OS).

 1. Install Elastic Search Platform v8.15
    ![image](https://github.com/user-attachments/assets/2d6f016a-6003-4bac-86a9-aebf8216a320)